MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/localization.md

 The built-in mechanism for localizing .NET applications uses [RESX files](http://msdn.microsoft.com/library/ekyft91f(v=vs.90).aspx) and the classes in the `System.Resources` and `System.Globalization` namespaces.
 The RESX files containing translated strings are embedded in the Xamarin.Forms assembly, along with a compiler-generated class that provides strongly-typed access to the translations.
 The translation text can then be retrieved in code.

-This document contains the following sections:

-**Globalizing Xamarin.Forms Code**

-* Adding and using string resources in a Xamarin.Forms PCL app.
-* Enabling language detection in each of the native apps.

-**Localizing XAML**

-* Localizing XAML using an `IMarkupExtension`.
-* Enabling the markup extension in the native apps.

-**Localizing Platform-Specific Elements**

-* Localizing images and the app name in the native apps.

 ### Sample Code

 There are two samples associated with this document: